Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Sensor gain calibration solvers

 The step $\stepgrad$ controls the speed of the gradient descent.
 The stable convergence is determined by the interval $\stepgrad \in ]0, \frac{1}{\mathcal{L}}]$, where $\mathcal{L}$ is the Lipschitz constant of the gradient $\nabla \lsloss$.
 Here it can be easily shown that $\displaystyle \mathcal{L} = \frac{1}{2} \max_{m, n}(|[\mcovfieldmodel]_{mn}|^2)$.
 If the goal is to maximize the convergence speed without falling into instability, $\stepgrad$ should be the highest one in this interval.
 With the diffuse field model \eqref{eq:model_cov} it boils down to $\stepgrad = 2$.

-For the convergence of the algorithm, we rely on the evolution of $\mgains^{[k]}$ and arbitrarily choose $\|\mgains^{[k]} - \mgains^{[k-1]}\|_\frob \leq 10^{-6}$.
+For the convergence of the algorithm, we rely on the evolution of $\mgains^{[k]}$ and arbitrarily choose $\|\mgains^{[k]} - \mgains^{[k-1]}\|_\frob \leq 10^{-6}$ as a stopping criterion.
 Note that the convergence rate of low-rank approximation with non-convex penalties remains an open problem (here the solver for \pbzero\!\!); but interestingly, empirical studies evidence their faster convergence than when using convex ones \cite{Yao2019}.
+In terms of computational cost, the solvers for $i=0$ and $i=1$ are mostly explained by the convergence rate because their update rule have the same complexity.
+However when $i=1$, the regularization parameter is generally unknown and the a regularization path must be performed by running the algorithm for different values of $\nu$.
+In the latter case, the computation cost is higher.